 And Māori people see their facial tattoo as Ta Moko- not Kirituhi.

-His tattoo is not really traditional in its execution.
+His tattoo is not really traditional in its completion.

-But it caused some controversy because of its visual similarities to Ta Moko.
+But it caused some wrangle because of its visual similarities to Ta Moko.

 The tattoo artist did draw inspiration from photos of Māori warriors.

 Though it came from a dark time, Tyson has accepted the tattoo as a part of his image, and sometimes even forgets he has it.